Simobr312/lpl_project/readme.md

 # Overview
 This repository will contain an implementation of a domain-specific language(DSL) for representing simplicial complexes.
-The language will first be implemented in order to represent simplicial complexes in a mathematical meaningful way, with operations of glueing and union of complexes, I will also attempt to implement a way to visualize complexes of dimneison up to 3 in a 3d scene.
+The language will first be implemented in order to represent simplicial complexes in a mathematical meaningful way, with operations of glueing and union of complexes, I will also attempt to implement a way to visualize complexes of dimension up to 3 in a 3d scene.
 For the midterm version of the project I will focus on the representation of simplicial complexes and the operations to create new complexes from existing ones.
 In the future, I plan to implement operations to calculate topological properties of simplicial complexes, such as homology groups.